Battle of Sanaa (2011): First phase

-A day after Saleh refused to sign the transition agreement, Sheikh Sadiq al-Ahmar, the head of the Hashid tribal federation, one of the most powerful tribes in the country, declared support for the opposition and his armed supporters came into conflict with loyalist security forces in the capital Sana'a.
+A day after Saleh refused to sign the transition agreement, Sheikh Sadiq al-Ahmar, the head of the Hashid tribal federation, one of the most powerful tribes in the country, declared support for the opposition and his armed supporters clashed with loyalist security forces in the capital Sana'a.
 Heavy street fighting ensued, which included artillery and mortar shelling.
-The militiamen had surrounded and blocked off several government buildings in the capital and people on the ground were reporting that it looked like the situation was deteriorating into a civil war.
+The militiamen had surrounded and blocked off several government buildings in the capital and people on the ground were reporting that the situation looked like deteriorating into a civil war.

 During the second day of fighting, loyalist forces heavily shelled with mortars al-Ahmar's compound in which a number of his fighters were killed or wounded.
 This resulted in a counter-attack by the militiamen against the Interior Ministry building which they hit with mortars, RPGs and machine-gun fire.
 As evening fell on 24 May, the upper floors of the Interior Ministry headquarters were in flames.

-On day three of the fighting, military units that defected to the opposition were hit for the first time by mortar fire killing three soldiers and wounding 10.
+On day three of the fighting, military units that defected to the opposition were hit for the first time by mortar fire, killing three soldiers and wounding 10.
 By the evening, it was reported that tribesmen took control of the Interior Ministry building, SABA state news agency, and the national airline building.

 On 26 May, heavy explosions rocked Sana'a in the south.
-This indicated the use of heavier weaponry than what was used in the previous days.
+This indicated the use of heavier weaponry than what had been used in the previous days.
 28 people were killed when shelling hit a residential area controlled by the tribesmen.
-The government claimed that the deaths were the result of a tribal weapons warehouse exploding, while a defected military official denied this and the opposition stated that military forces shelled a building used by tribal fighters loyal to al-Ahmar and other major tribes who had joined him.
+The government claimed that the deaths were the result of a tribal weapons warehouse exploding, while a defector military official denied this and the opposition stated that military forces shelled a building used by tribal fighters loyal to al-Ahmar and other major tribes who had joined him.
 During the night, the fighting spread to the Arhad district, about 20 mi, northwest of Sana'a, where a brigade of Saleh's presidential guard clashed with local tribesmen.